2026 Summer Dance Intensive

 PLEASE READ BEFORE REGISTERING

-Before you begin your registration, please note the following:
+Before beginning your registration, please note the following:

-• Open to dancers ages 11 to 21 with at least 3-years of ballet training.
-Dancers ages 15 and older should be training at an intermediate or advanced level.
+• Open to female dancers ages 11 to 21 with at least 3 years of ballet training.
+Dancers ages 15 and older should be training at an intermediate level or higher.

-• Applicants under 18 must complete the application with a parent or legal guardian
+• Dancers under 18 must complete the application with a parent or legal guardian.

-• Housing is only available for female dancers under the age of 18.
+• Housing is available only for female dancers under age 18.
 All other dancers will need to secure their own housing.

 Christian Summer Dance Intensive - Tacoma Washington Paradosi Ballet Company